Alaska Drug Addiction

 Substance abuse treatment for alcohol consumption or drug abuse must work holistically for it to have a lasting effect.
 In other words, it must treat the damaging effects of substance abuse on the body but then it must also help the addict learn how to build a new drug-free life, sometimes from the ground up, when addiction has destroyed everything.

 A thorough detoxification followed by counseling and life skills training enable a person in a drug program to see things in a whole new light so they can live an enjoyable, productive life again.
 This is the way the Narconon drug and alcohol rehabilitation program works.
-In this long-term program, those recovering from alcohol addiction or drug abuse move forward on an individual basis through their recovery.
-Alaskans, whether Native Alaskans or not, can benefit from this kind of thorough drug treatment.
+Participants in this 49-year-old program move through the precise and closely monitored recovery program of withdrawal, detoxification and life skills training, beneficial to Alaskans who desire full and lasting recovery from drug or alcohol addiction.

 Narconon Drug Information Department